AshKyd/briscycle/site/brisbane-city/bike-hire-in-brisbane/index.md

 ## Longer bike rentals

 If you're in the city for a week you can [hire a bike from Riverlife for $199](https://riverlife.com.au/project/brisbane-bike-hire/).
-They're located at the [Kangaroo Point](/brisbane-city/kangaroo-point-bridge/) cliffs, and is accessible fromm the CBD or South Bank by ferry.
-Riverlife also offer kayaks and rollerblades if you want an adventure.
+They're located at the [Kangaroo Point](/brisbane-city/kangaroo-point-bridge/) cliffs, a short ferry ride or bike from the CBD.
+Riverlife also offer kayaks and rollerblades if you want a different kind of adventure.

 If you want something higher end, [Epic Cycles is a reputable brand that offers road bikes, foldables, ebikes and cargo bikes](https://www.epiccycles.com.au/service/bike-hire/) to get you around.
 City bikes start at $360/week, and you can score yourself an ebike from $650/week.
 Epic Cycles isn't too far from Milton train station, or it's a 15 minute walk from the ferry.